gsom95/Udemy-iOS-bootcamp/README.md

 6. [Xylophone](/Xylophone) It's just like real Xylophone!
 Playing sound and showing cool animation (changing button alpha for short period of time).
 7. [Egg Timer](/EggTimer) App with timer (3 different options) and alarm sound!
 8. [Quizzler](/Quizzler) Simple quiz app with true-or-false type of questions.
+9. [Destini](/Destini) Story like game with two options to move around the story.